tavaresgmg/tavaresgmg/README.md

 - 👋 Hi, I’m @tavaresgmg
-- 👀 I’m interested in Web Dev
+- 👀 I’m interested in Dev.
-- 🌱 I’m currently learning HTML, CSS
+- 🌱 I’m currently learning C.
 - 💞️ I’m looking to collaborate on basic project
 - 📫 How to reach me tavaresgmg@gmail.com